Our Services

 Emotion Efficacy Therapy

-Emotion Efficacy Therapy (EET) is an evidenced-based therapeutic approach that is rooted on the premise that emotions are valuable signals that guide our behaviors.
-Learning to skillfully navigate these messages is an integral component to living a more well-balanced and fulfilling life.
+Emotion Efficacy Therapy (EET) is an evidence-based therapeutic approach that is rooted in the premise that emotions are valuable signals that guide our behaviors.
+Learning to skillfully navigate these messages is an integral component of living a more well-balanced and fulfilling life.
 Through cultivating skills in an open and collaborative environment, participants will enhance their capacity to make values-consistent choices.
 A focus will be placed on exploring ways to achieve your ideal healthy relationship with substances while supporting your goals in various life domains.
 To accelerate learning, EET involves an experiential component, and session content promotes relaxation techniques, mindfulness approaches, and various coping strategies.
 Ultimately, developing ‘high-emotion efficacy’ will empower you to live more authentically, intentionally, and with greater meaning and purpose.

 Learn More →

-Inside Out-LGBT Group
+Inside Out-LGBTQ Group

 Having a queer identity carries with it a series of joys, sorrows, advantages, and disadvantages, confusion, clarity, shame and celebration.
 This group will explore and process varied experiences and seek to provide a space to attain an observing distance from these formative experiences.
 By exploring these experiences this group will seek to better understand being queer from different contexts that contribute to our sense of self.
 It is a chance to explore the need to escape, the need to numb, a fear of intimacy, hopes for the future, and how we move through life with more self-compassion and a stronger connection to others.